asmaa-bling/introduction-to-css-nyc-fe-071018/README.md

   with class of `.infobox`)

 For example if you want the body of the page to have a black background, your selector syntax may be `html` or `body`.
-For anchors, you selector would be `a`.
+For anchors, your selector would be `a`.
 A few more examples are listed below:

 ```css